CRAJKUMARSINGH/BillGeneratorUnified/README.md

 ## 📖 Documentation

 - Configuration Guide: See `config/` folder
-- API Reference: Coming soon
+- API Reference: Available at `/docs/ endpoint
 - User Manual: Built-in help in each mode
+- Security Documentation: See `backend/README.md`
+- Monitoring Guide: See `MONITORING_LOGGING_SUMMARY.md`

 ## 🎉 What's New